 The movement has become emblematic and since then has been recalled by writers, intellectuals, and artists, often inspiring them.
 On the occasion of the 40th anniversary, the historians Phillipe Artières and Michelle Zancarini-Fournel edited 68 : une histoire collective, 1962-1981 (564:25.c.200.27) covering many aspects of May 68, including its international context.

-Among recent acquisitions we have: Mai 68, le chaos peut être un chantier (C205.d.7970) by Leslie Kaplan; Mai 68, révolution par l’idée (C206.d.405) by Maurice Blanchot, both writers were soixante-huitards (like Marguerite Duras, Gilles Deleuze, Henri Lefebvre… even the 63 years old Jean-Paul Sartre) and On a raison de se révolter : l’actualité de mai 68 (C206.d.206) by the philosopher Alain Badiou, who argues that the spirit of May 68 is still alive in contemporary France.
+Among recent acquisitions we have: Mai 68, le chaos peut être un chantier (C205.d.7970) by Leslie Kaplan and Mai 68, révolution par l’idée (C206.d.405) by Maurice Blanchot (see the analysis by François Hamel in Nous sommes tous la pègre : les années 68 de Blanchot, C214.c.2805).
+Both Kaplan and Blanchot were soixante-huitards, like Marguerite Duras, Gilles Deleuze, Henri Lefebvre… and even the 63 years old Jean-Paul Sartre.
+In On a raison de se révolter : l’actualité de mai 68 (C206.d.206), the philosopher Alain Badiou argues that the spirit of May 68 is still alive in contemporary France.

 Manuel del Campo